mehta-lab/recOrder/docs/napari-plugin-guide.md

 For a deeper discussion of the calibration procedure, swing, and the extinction ratio, see the [calibration guide](./calibration-guide.md).

 ### Optional: Load Calibration
 The **Load Calibration** button allows earlier calibrations to be reused.
-Select a *polarization_calibration.txt* file and MicroManager's presets will be updated with these settings. `recOrder` will also collect a few images to update the extinction ratio to reflect the current condition of the light path.
+Select a *polarization_calibration.txt* file and Micro-Manager's presets will be updated with these settings. `recOrder` will also collect a few images to update the extinction ratio to reflect the current condition of the light path.
 Once this short acquisition has finished, the user can acquire data as normal.

-This feature is useful if MicroManager and/or `recOrder` crashes.
+This feature is useful if Micro-Manager and/or `recOrder` crashes.
 If the sample and imaging setup haven't changed, it is safe to reuse a calibration.
 Otherwise, if the sample or the microscope changes, we recommend performing a new calibration.

 ### Optional: Calculate Extinction
 The **Calculate Extinction** button acquires a few images and recalculates the extinction value.